gatherworkshops/digital-information/_courses/web-data-with-sqlite/table-creation.md

   - content: |

-      ### Create a new text file `schema.sql` in your db folder
+      ### Create a new file schema.sql in your db folder

-      A database schema describes the structure
+      A database schema describes the
-      of a database using code.
+      structure of a database using code.

   - content: |